Nutreco buys two Brazilian feed firms for emerging market growth

-AMSTERDAM Dutch animal feed company Nutreco NUO.AS said on Monday it had bought two animal nutrition companies in Brazil, growing revenues from the country by almost 70 percent, as part of its strategy of expanding in fast-growing emerging markets.
+AMSTERDAM Dec 1 Dutch animal feed company Nutreco said on Monday it had bought two animal nutrition companies in Brazil, growing revenues from the country by almost 70 percent, as part of its strategy of expanding in fast-growing emerging markets.

-Nutreco did not say how much it had paid for Fatec and BRNova, which make a range of premixes, feed specialties and animal health products for chicken, pigs and dairy cows.
+Nutreco did not say how much it had paid for Fatec and BRNova, which make a range of premixes, feed specialities and animal health products for chicken, pigs and dairy cows.

 The company's feed revenues from emerging markets such as Brazil and China lagged revenues from North America and Western Europe last year.